 Rank Label of the claims Legal basis Comments 1 Common equity Tier 1 instruments § 90 (1) no. 1 BaSAG 2 Additional Tier 1 instruments § 90 (1) no. 2 BaSAG 3 Tier 2 capital instruments § 90 (1) no. 3 BaSAG 4 Subordinated claims § 57a IO § 67 (3) IO § 90 (1) no. 4 BaSAG Claims originating from performances in substitution of equity (§ 57a IO).
 The subordination can also be agreed on an individual basis.
 5 Senior non-preferred claims § 131 (3) and (4) BaSAG Unsecured claims resulting from debt instruments which meet the following conditions: (a) the initial contractual maturity of debt instruments spans one year (b) they have no derivative features (c) the relevant contractual documentation related to the issuance explicitly refers to the low ranking.
 6 Senior unsecured claims § 51 (1) IO § 131 (3) BaSAG Unsecured claims (insolvency claims) that do not meet the requirements of § 131 (3) BaSAG.
 This includes not covered and not preferred deposits.
 7 Eligible deposits from natural persons and micro, small and medium-sized enterprises § 131(1) BaSAG Eligible deposits from natural persons and micro, small and medium-sized enterprises which exceed the coverage level pursuant to Article 6 of Directive 2014/49/EU (§ 7 (1) no. 5 ESAEG).
+Liquidity reserve within (a) a liquidity association to the extent foreseen in § 27a BWG or (b) within a credit institution association according to § 30a BWG to the extent foreseen in § 28a BWG.
 8 Covered deposits and deposit guarantee schemes after subrogating to the rights and obligations of covered depositors in insolvency (The final determination of the ranking is under the competence of the Insolvency Court.) § 131 (2) BaSAG Secured deposits within the meaning of § 7 (1) no. 5 ESAEG.
 Deposit guarantee schemes that assume the rights and obligations of secured depositors by way of subrogation if an institution becomes insolvent.
 Disclaimer: Ranking has to be clarified by the competent court, Insolvency Ranking 8-10 for LDT reporting purposes.